Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Introduction

 \begin{enumerate} \item $\Gamma_\gamma \cap \Gamma_{\gamma'} = \emptyset$ for every distinct $\gamma,\gamma' \in \LL$, \item $\mu_\lambda \{ \gamma(\lambda) , \gamma \in \LL\} =1 $ for every $\lambda \in M$, \item $\Gamma_\gamma$ does not meet the grand orbit of the critical set of $f$ for every $\gamma \in \LL$, \item the map $\FF : \LL \to \LL$ is $d^k$ to $1$. \end{enumerate} \end{defn}

-One can see an equilibrium lamination as a holomorphic motion of the Borel supports of the measures $\mu_\lambda$.
-Equilibrium laminations will be extracted from the support of equilibrium webs by using ergodic theory for the dynamical system $(\JJ,\FF,\MM)$.
+The existence of an equilibrium lamination corresponds to the property of structural stability for sets of full $\mu_\lambda$-measure.
+It is rather easy to show that the existence of an equilibrium lamination implies that of an equilibrium web.
+The converse is much more delicate, equilibrium laminations will be extracted from the support of equilibrium webs by using ergodic theory for the dynamical system $(\JJ,\FF,\MM)$.\\

+Misiurewicz parameters play a central role for proving that the vanishing of $dd^c_\la L$ is a sufficient condition for stability.
+They are also very useful to study the structure of bifurcation loci.